jwidess/grab-o-scope/README.md

 #### Python experts:

-To add support you8rself for a new oscilloscope model:
+To add support yourself for a new oscilloscope model:

 1. Clone this repository.
 2. Define a new subclass of Grabber.